-Notes on Fall 2020 Virtual Instruction:
+Notes on Virtual Instruction

-Privacy and Ethics:
+Privacy and Ethics

-According to the Bekreley Office of Ethics, recordings of your classes can only be conducted by the host of the meeting, and recordings can only be accessed by the members of the course.
+According to the Berkeley Office of Ethics, recordings of your classes can only be conducted by the host of the meeting, and recordings can only be accessed by the members of the course.
 Please observe these policies and respect the privacy of your peers.
 As with in-person instruction, Berkeley students are expected to support an environment of academic integrity and respect in their virtual courses.